Giuseppe Rizzo (priest): Banking

 In Sicily, a small and motivated group of so-called social priests promoted some initiatives which had a remarkable social impact: their greatest success was the creation of banks that, above all, were willing to distribute agricultural credit.

 In those years, access to credit was the Sicilian farmers' greatest problem: they were obliged to appeal to a rescue, an archaic form of anticipation that owners gave to farmers, but with an annual interest up to a level of 50 per cent or, in extreme cases, to usury.
 This made it very difficult for most farmers to build wealth.

-In 1902 the bankruptcy of two local banks in Alcamo brought several people to ruin: it was on that occasion that don Giuseppe Rizzo thought to create the Cassa Rurale and Artigiana, a cooperative bank with the goal of freeing the poor from usury.
+In 1902, the bankruptcy of two local banks in Alcamo brought several people to ruin: it was on that occasion that don Giuseppe Rizzo thought to create the Cassa Rurale ed Artigiana, a cooperative bank with the goal of freeing the poor from usury.

 From the beginning, Credit Unions have had a close relationship with a territory, linking their history with that of communities, enough to win the appellation of "local bank".

 The Banks of Cooperative Credit have structured themselves in a national system called Credit Union.

-The Banca Don Rizzo is still active and has about 3,000 partners today growing from the initial 24.
+The Banca Don Rizzo is still active and has about 3,000 partners today, growing from the initial 24.
 The bank has opened 17 branches in several centres of the provinces of Trapani and Palermo.